Bassadin/ttn-locator/README.md

 - `prisma generate` to generate the Prisma client classes
 - `prisma migrate reset` to run the migrations and seeders
 - `pnpm run dev` to start the development server
-- `pnpm run jest:test` to run the tests
+- `pnpm run test:run` to run the tests

 ## 🚀 Production Build